ManuelRausch/StatConfR/README.md

 Setting the optional argument `.parallel=TRUE` parallizes model fitting over all but 1 available core.
-Note that the fitting procedure takes may take a considerable amount of time, especially, when there are multiple models, several difficulty conditions, and/or several confidence categories.
-Depending on the model and the number of experimental conditions, fitting ther WEV model to one participant may take 20-30 minutes on a modern 2.8GHz CPU.
+Note that the fitting procedure takes may take a considerable amount of time, especially when there are multiple models, several difficulty conditions, and/or several confidence categories.
+For example, if there are five difficulty conditions and five confidence levels, fitting the WEV model to one single participant may take 20-30 minutes on a 2.8GHz CPU.
+We recommend parallelization to keep the required time tolerable.

 ``` r
 fitted_pars <- fitConfModels(MaskOri, models=c("ITGcm", "WEV"), .parallel = TRUE)
 ```

-The output is then a data frame with one row for each combination of participant and model and seperate columns for each estimated parameter as well as for different measures for goodness-of-fit (negative log-likelihood, BIC, AIC and AICc).
+The output is then a data frame with one row for each combination of participant and model and separate columns for each estimated parameter as well as for different measures for goodness-of-fit (negative log-likelihood, BIC, AIC and AICc).
 These may be used for statistical model comparisons.